rdpeng/rprogdatascience/manuscript/apply.md

 - `f` is a factor (or coerced to one) or a list of factors
 - `drop` indicates whether empty factors levels should be dropped

 The combination of `split()` and a function like `lapply()` or `sapply()` is a common paradigm in R. The basic idea is that you can take a data structure, split it into subsets defined by another variable, and apply a function over those subsets.
-The results of applying tha function over the subsets are then collated and returned as an object.
+The results of applying the function over the subsets are then collated and returned as an object.
 This sequence of operations is sometimes referred to as "map-reduce" in other contexts.

 Here we simulate some data and split it according to a factor variable.
 Note that we use the `gl()` function to "generate levels" in a factor variable.